 The collaborative for the second cohort of Champions kicked-off on March 15, 2018 at Hospice Buffalo's Education Center.
 The team came together with ITTIC trainers in order to collaboratively discuss what they are noticing regarding trauma/adversity, re-traumatization, advocacy, work being done across the country around trauma-informed care and the components of creating trauma-informed culture change.

 Below are photos from the second cohort Champion kick-off event on March 15, 2018:

-Similar to the first cohort, the Champions will meet with ITTIC trainers monthly from April-September 2018, where they will receive training and consultation on SAMHSA's ten implementation domains for trauma-informed care.
-The second cohort will also be invited to participate in the advanced collaborative upon their graduation in September 2018.
+Similar to the first cohort, the Champions met with ITTIC trainers monthly from April-September 2018, where they received training and consultation on SAMHSA's ten implementation domains for trauma-informed care.
+The collaborative closed on December 7, 2018 with a final graduation event.